ComposeGears/Tiamat/README.md

 ### Storage mode

-- `null` - will take parent NavController mode or ResetOnDataLoss for root controller
+- `null` - will take parent NavController mode or `ResetOnDataLoss` for root controller
 - `StorageMode.Savable` - will store data in `savable` storage (eg: Android -> Bundle)
 > [!IMPORTANT]
 > Only 'Savable' types of params & args will be available to use
 >
 > eg: Android - Parcelable + any bundlable primitives
-- `StorageMode.ResetOnDataLoss` - store data in memory, reset nav controller upon data loss
+- `StorageMode.ResetOnDataLoss` - store data in memory, allow to use any types of args & params (including lambdas).
+Reset nav controller upon data loss
-- `StorageMode.IgnoreDataLoss` - store data in memory, restore nav back stack, ignore data loss
+- `StorageMode.IgnoreDataLoss` - store data in memory, allow to use any types of args & params (including lambdas).
+Restore nav back stack, ignore data loss

 ### Known limitations

 > [!IMPORTANT]
->  Type checking has run into a recursive problem.
-Easiest workaround: specify types of your declarations explicitly
+>  `Type checking has run into a recursive problem.
+Easiest workaround: specify types of your declarations explicitly` ide error.
 >
 >
 > ```kotlin